dbanetto/uni/while-infer/report.md

 % Assignment 4 - Inference & Generics - ENGR441
 % David Barnett (300313764)

-# What I have done
+# What is added to While

+This section contains explanations and examples of the changes I have made to the While compiler and language to add features like type inference and others.

 ## Type inference